dixitt5/Incubyte-training/Notes.md

 - Easy to handle methods like GET & POST.
 - Startup is faster but compilation is slower.

+# Docker
+- Start the docker desktop app to start the docker engine.
+- To run docker in the Micronaut project type command `docker compose up`

 ## Homework
 - Learn Design Pattern.
 Head of design.

+# Day-9 [2/2/24]
+# Micronaut
+- Route/Url is for API.
+- Class/Entity is for database.

+## Liquibase
+- Keep one query in one changeset.
+-